1. Why are Michener students required to submit health documentation?

 13. What is the due date of all my health requirements documentation?

-- All first year students must upload all their health requirements documentation on the Health Services Portal tab, prior to August 31st.
+- All first year students must upload all their health requirements documentation on the Health Services Portal tab, prior to the due indicated in their offer letter.

 - All returning students must upload their health requirements documentation on the Health Services tab on the Michener Self-Service Portal by the due date as indicated on the Health Services tab on the Michener Self-Service Portal and/or e-mail notification.